Cynthia Lennon: Beatlemania

 Around the time of Julian's birth, the Beatles became a pop sensation across Britain, a phenomenon which became known as Beatlemania.
 That one of the members was married and had a son was not publicly known at the time; a 1963 "Lifelines of the Beatles" page in the New Musical Express detailed over 25 biographical facts about each member of the group, but never gave any hint Lennon was married, even reporting "girls" as one of his hobbies.

 The press heard rumours about Lennon's wife and child at the end of 1963—after Beatlemania had already swept the UK and Europe—and descended on her mother's house in Hoylake (where mother and son were staying), in November and December.
 Friends and neighbours protected their anonymity, but Powell was often approached by journalists.
 In November, she had Julian christened at Hoylake Parish Church, but did not tell Lennon (who was on tour at the time), because Powell feared a media circus.
 She told him two days after, and Lennon was angry as he had not wanted his son to be christened, even though Epstein had asked to be Julian's godfather.
 Not long after the christening, every newspaper was full of the story about Lennon's secret wife and son.

-Brian Epstein told the other Beatles to make the best of the situation, and hoped newspapers would not say Cynthia was pregnant before marrying him.
-After living at Lennon's aunt's house for some months, the couple moved to London and found a three-bedroomed flat at 13 Emperor's Gate, off Cromwell Road.
-The top floor flat was the third of three, which were each built over two floors.
-This meant climbing six flights of stairs, as the building had no lift.
-Cynthia firstly had to carry Julian up to the flat, and then go back down to collect shopping bags.
-The Beatles' fans soon found out where they were living, and she would find them camping out in the hallway and have to push through them when leaving or arriving.
+Brian Epstein told the other Beatles to make the best of the situation, and hoped newspapers would not say Cynthia was pregnant before marrying Lennon.
+After living at Lennon's aunt's house for some months, the couple moved to London and found a three-bedroomed maisonette at 13 Emperor's Gate, off Cromwell Road.
+It was the top maisonette of three, each built over two floors.
+This meant climbing six flights of stairs since the building had no lift.
+Cynthia had to carry Julian up to the flat and then go back down to collect shopping bags.
+The Beatles' fans soon found out where they were living and she would find them camping out in the hall and have to push through them when leaving or arriving.